TwitchPlaysPokemon/public/projects/PBR_DOUBLES_UPDATE.md

 ## "New Overlay"

 The "New Overlay" is being designed by Red, Lightning, and M4.
-This design will hopefully be released to the public in the next 0-3 weeks.
-After the overlay design is approved, it will need to be implemented in code, which will take some time- probably months.
+This design will hopefully be released to the public sometime in 2019 Q2.
+After the overlay design is approved, it will need to be implemented in code, which will take several months at least.

-## Current overlay improvements
+## Temporary overlay redesign

-While the new overlay is being worked on for a potentially long time, we plan to alter the current overlay to add support for 4v4 with doubles targeting.
-The goal is to implement a decent looking targeting and 4v4 system within 4-6 weeks, possibly borrowing some inspiration from the new overlay design.
+While the new overlay is being worked on for a potentially long time, we have redesigned the current overlay so it can support 6v6 with doubles targeting.
+The redesign's goal is to create an overlay with the best layout possible, but not with the impressive animations that the "New Overlay" is exepected to eventually have.

-Some things that could be improved with the current overlay:
+The redesign concepts were heavily influenced from multiple past overlays (see [Imgur Albums](###imgur-albums)) and also the "New Overlay", although the latter has not been released to the public yet.

+Popularly requested improvements on the old (2018) overlay included:

 - Show live pkmn data (HP, PP, etc)
 - Remove stats or make them easier to read (could display on 2 rows, 3 stats per row, instead of the current 6 in a single row)